Silex/elmacro/README.md

 ## Usage

-To enable elmacro, do `M-x elmacro-mode` or enable it from your config file like this:
+To enable elmacro, do <kbd>M-x elmacro-mode</kbd> or enable it from your config file like this:

 ``` emacs-lisp
 (elmacro-mode 1)
 ```

-From now on, at any point you can use `M-x elmacro-show-last-commands` to see your latest emacs activity as emacs lisp.
+From now on, at any point you can use <kbd>M-x elmacro-show-last-commands</kbd> to see your latest emacs activity as emacs lisp.
 This is more or less a better version of `kmacro-edit-lossage`.

-You can also record a [keyboard macro](https://www.gnu.org/software/emacs/manual/html_node/emacs/Keyboard-Macros.html) and use `M-x elmacro-show-last-macro` to see it as emacs lisp.
+You can also record a [keyboard macro](https://www.gnu.org/software/emacs/manual/html_node/emacs/Keyboard-Macros.html) and use <kbd>M-x elmacro-show-last-macro</kbd> to see it as emacs lisp.

 ## Examples